johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

         publishRequest();
       }

-      // remember, this is an *observable subscription function*, so it returns
+      // remember, this is an *observable subscriber function*, so it returns
       // the unsubscribe function.
       return () => {
         this.unsubscribeFromChannel(responseChannel);